stsievert/swix/README.md

 While this library is basic (most of it hacked together in two days), I expect something like [NumPy][numpy] to be released: a mathematical library that includes more than needed.
-I should mention that in most cases, this library just wraps Swift and does not call other libraries, such as the powerful [Accelerate framework][accel].
+In most cases, this library just wraps Swift.
+However, in other cases it calls the [Accelerate framework][accel] or [OpenCV][opencv]..
 If you want to add a feature, feel free to submit a pull request.

 Currently, this library gives you